Alice Neville

 Alice Neville, Baroness FitzHugh (c.
-1430 – after 22 November 1503) or Lady Alice FitzHugh, was the wife of Henry FitzHugh, 5th Baron FitzHugh.
+1430 – after 22 November 1503) or Lady Alice FitzHugh, was an English noblewoman and lady-in-waiting.
+She was the wife of Henry FitzHugh, 5th Baron FitzHugh.

 She was the great-grandmother of queen consort Katherine Parr and her siblings, Anne and William, and was one of the sisters of Warwick the 'Kingmaker'.
 Her family was one of the oldest and most powerful families of the North.
 They had a long-standing tradition of military service and a reputation for seeking power at the cost of the loyalty to the crown as was demonstrated by her brother, the Earl of Warwick.

 Family

 Richard Neville, 16th Earl of Warwick, also known as Warwick the Kingmaker, was the eldest brother of Alice Neville.

 Lady Alice was the third daughter of Richard Neville, 5th Earl of Salisbury jure uxoris and Lady Alice Montacute, 5th Countess of Salisbury suo jure.

-By her father she was a descendant of King Edward III through the legitimised children of John of Gaunt, 1st Duke of Lancaster and his mistress, later wife, Katherine Roët.
+By her father she was a descendant of King Edward III through the legitimised children of John of Gaunt, 1st Duke of Lancaster and his mistress, later wife, Katherine Swynford.
 Her mother was the only child and sole heiress of Thomas Montacute, 4th Earl of Salisbury by his first wife Lady Eleanor Holland.
 Lady Alice was the sister of Richard Neville, 16th Earl of Warwick, the wealthiest and most powerful English peer of his age.
 Warwick was the most important and influential peer in the realm, and one of the principal protagonists in the Wars of the Roses.
 Her aunt, Cecily Neville, Duchess of York, mother of future kings and Alice's first cousins, Edward IV and Richard III, was another key figure in the dynastic civil wars that dominated most of the latter half of 15th-century England.

 Alice's other siblings included Lady Joan Neville, Countess of Arundel; Cecily Neville, Duchess of Warwick; John Neville, 1st Marquess of Montagu; George Neville, Archbishop of York and Chancellor of England; Lady Eleanor Neville (who died in 1472 before her husband was created Earl of Derby); Lady Katherine Neville, Baroness Hastings; Sir Thomas Neville (1443–1460); and Lady Margaret Neville, Countess of Oxford.